Finite cutoff JT gravity: Baby universes, Matrix dual, and (Krylov) Complexity: Expectation of ERB length

-Since this function is very complicated, one can only perform it numerically.
+Since this function is very complicated, one can only perform the final integral numerically.
 However, if we want to compute the ERB length at a large time, then analytical computation is possible.
-Hence, the remaining $s$ integral can be performed, and we get,
+The remaining $s$ integral then can be performed, and we get,